The Cloths of Heaven

 “Some people entered a room carrying light with them.”

 Sally Milanova moves through the world with warmth, intelligence, and an effortless sense of presence that draws others toward her.
-Raised in a loving and emotionally open home, she possesses a quiet confidence rare among people her age: the ability to make others feel seen, safe, and understood without ever demanding attention for herself.
+Raised by Antonio and Clara in a home of humour, music, conversation, and emotional safety, she possesses a rare gift: the ability to make others feel seen without ever demanding the centre of the room.

 Anton